SalvatoreTosti/flask-dropbox-oauth-example/README.md

-# Flask Template
+# Flask Dropbox OAuth Example

-This project is a starter template used for Flask projects.
+This project is a simple example of how to setup dropbox OAuth in Flask projects.
-It's designed to let you start building your app with a minimal amount of setup.

 ## Getting Started